beepnl/measurement-system-v3/README.md

 - 1 mic for on board audio FFT analysis
 - Custom developed PCB (by Ideetron) with Nordic nRF BLE and LoRa

+The BEEP base is part of the complete [BEEP system](https://github.com/beepnl/BEEP)

 ## Measurement system parts